amtega/ansible_role_tomcat_application/README.md

 ## Role Variables

 A list of all the default variables for this role is available in `defaults/main.yml`.
+The role setups the following facts:

+- tomcat_application_server_instances: list of dicts with tomcat instances info.
+Each dict contains the following info: `name`, `service`, `base`, `home`, `user`, `group`, `autodeploy` and `jsvc`.

+- tomcat_application_datasources_templated: application datasources after template application.

 ## Dependencies